-Challenge number Detail of challenge 1 Poverty and hunger: Some children are not eating breakfast before school and do not have a snack at break.
+Challenge number Detail of challenge 1 Poverty and hunger: Some children are not eating breakfast before school/do not have a snack at break and can find it challenging to focus on learning when they are hungry.
 Pupil voice indicates that many children and their families are not aware of cultural trips and activities in the local/wider area and do not visit these locations outside of school time.
+This has a negative impact on prior knowledge and making links with learning.
 2 Attendance and punctuality: School data indicates that low attendance has had a negative impact on learning for some disadvantaged children.
 School data shows that PPG attendance is lower than Non PPG.
 3 Behaviour and attitudes towards learning (Metacognition): Observations and pupil voice show that some children are passive in lessons and children lack confidence when talking about their learning.
 Observations, internal assessments and pupil voice show that all children have a weak recall of knowledge.
-4 Weak literacy and communication skills: Internal data for reading and writing outcomes (2022) were lower than National.
+4 Weak literacy and communication skills: Internal data for reading and writing outcomes were lower than National (2023) and KS2 data was also below this standard.
 Observations and pupil voice indicate a limited knowledge of tier 2 and subject specific vocabulary for all children.
-School data shows that a disproportionate number of disadvantaged children are reading below the expected standard (56% of focus group) School data shows that a disproportionate number of disadvantaged children are reading below the expected standard (56% of focus group) School data shows that a disproportionate number of disadvantaged children are did not meet the KS1 phonics standard (50% of focus group) 5 Parental Engagement Internal monitoring shows that a proportion of parents do not engage with their child's learning and are not aware of how to provide support.
+School data shows that a disproportionate number of disadvantaged children are reading below the expected standard (&gt;50% of focus group).
+School data shows that a disproportionate number of disadvantaged children did not meet the KS1 phonics standard (&gt;50% of focus group).
+5 Parental Engagement Internal monitoring shows that a proportion of parents do not engage with their child's learning and are not aware of how to provide support.
 School data indicates that fewer children read at home with an adult as they go up through the school.
 6 Complex Family Situations 100% of the caseload for pastoral support is for disadvantaged children.
 Internal data show that a higher proportion of disadvantaged children struggle with self-regulation and making the right choices.
 Suspension periods disproportionately impact disadvantaged children.
-SEMH needs disproportionately impact disadvantaged children (74%) In-year mobility disproportionately impacts disadvantaged children.
+SEMH needs disproportionately impact disadvantaged children (87.5%) In-year mobility disproportionately impacts disadvantaged children.